HarrisonTotty/harrisontotty.github.io/_posts/2019-04-19-learning-rust-1.md

 title: "Learning Rust: Writing A Configurable Dialog System - Part 1"
 ---

 I've been dabbling in [Rust](https://www.rust-lang.org/) for quite some time now and wanted to share my progess in writing a configurable dialog system called `dlg`.
-I want this post to be part of a series, in which I walk the reader through some of the highlights and disign decisions of this program's development processes.
+I want this post to be part of a series, in which I walk the reader through some of the highlights and design decisions of this program's development processes.
 I'm going to assume that the reader has programmed _some_ Rust.
 At the time of this post the associated repository is still private, but hopefully I'll be able open it up here in the next few weeks or so.

 # Motivation